 After you finish selecting the disks to be used by Oracle ASM, click Next.

-Note: During installation, disk paths mounted on Oracle ASM and registered with the string ORCL: are listed as default database storage candidate disks.
+Note: During installation, disk paths mounted on Oracle ASM and registered on Oracle ASMFD with the string ORCL: are listed as default database storage candidate disks.

 Consider the following information about disk devices while performing this step: